scyyc1/ED_Dissertation/Week 1/README.md

-# Week 1: Linearly Seperate the Area of a Triangle
-**Target**: Find a line that bisector the area of a triangle
+E# Week 1: Linearly Seperate the Area of a Triangle **Target**: Find a line that bisector the area of a triangle

 ## Table of Contents